Earth Hour 2017 - Shine A Light On Climate Change

 The Town will commence with recruitments in the near future to support its "Midland Forward" initiative.
 For your reference, you can view the the "Midland Forward" report HERE.

-MEDIA RELASE: Town of Midland commences competetive process for potential sale of Midland PUC
+MEDIA RELEASE: Town of Midland commences competetive process for potential sale of Midland PUC

 DOWNLOAD FULL PRESS RELEASE: MR-RFPProcessforMPUC-November29-2016